jooy2/qsu/README.md

 You can report issues on GitHub Issue.
 You can also request a pull to fix bugs and add frequently used features.

 # License
-Copyright © 2021 Jooyeon Lee Released under the MIT license.
+Copyright © 2021 Jooy2 Released under the MIT license.